Afghan election sees just one in five voters cast ballot | DW | 29.09.2019

-Afghanistan's presidential election turnout is unofficially estimated at just over 2 million voters, said an election commission official.
-The first-round vote took place amid deadly violence causing multiple casualties.
+Afghanistan's presidential election turnout is unofficially estimated at just over 2 million voters, an election commission official announced.
+The first round took place amid deadly violence causing multiple casualties.

-Only about one in five registered voters cast their ballot in the Afghan presidential election on Saturday, said an Afghan election commission official who requested anonymity as they were not authorized to release a turnout figure.
+Only about one in five registered voters cast their ballot in the Afghan presidential election on Saturday, according to an Afghan election commission official who requested anonymity.

 The unofficial voter turnout estimate of just over 2 million people or about 20% of registered voters solidifies fears that a low participation rate could mar the vote.